MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Files that have a .xml file name extension can now be inspected for recommended or automatic classification.

-- The viewer can now open protected txt files (.ptxt) larger than 20 MB.
+- The viewer can now open protected text-based files (.ptxt and .pxml) larger than 20 MB.

 - Prevent Outlook hanging when Outlook reminders are used.